silvershell/printed-wood-arm-joints/README.md

 printed-wood-arm-joints.js is 3D Printed Wood Arm Joints.

-This project use scad-builder.js and scad-builder-proj.js to generate .scad files.
+This project use scad-builder.js to generate .scad files.

 ## How to build